Kuban Cossack Choir: Soviet Union

-In 1961, under the initiative of Nikita Khrushchev the ensemble was dissolved once again.
+In 1961, under the initiative of Nikita Khrushchev the ensemble was again dissolved.
 In this year many similar folkloric groups were dissolved in the USSR.
 In 1968, under the leadership of Sergey Chernobay the ensemble was once again re-established as part of the State Russian folk choirs.
 Three years later the re-established chorus debuted at the Bulgarian international Festival of Folklore, where it earned the first of many titles it would receive in numerous festivals and competitions.